I’m Halsted, and I write and perform short fiction in Portland, Oregon and Edinburgh, Scotland.

-When I was four years old, I wrote a story about a giant rabbit that haunted my dreams.
+When I was four years old, I wrote a story about a giant rabbit with no eyes or mouth that haunted my dreams.

 The rabbit went away, but I kept writing.

 - Leftovers.
 Story Shop at 2014 Edinburgh International Book Festival.